JessMurphy/CaseControlAF/README.md

 **SE**: a vector of doubles with the SE(log(OR)) for each variant

-Returns a dataframe with three columns: pCase, pControl and pPop (It is not obvious what these columns represent - are they the standard errors or p-values?).
+Returns a dataframe with three columns: pCase, pControl and pPop (It is not obvious what these columns represent - are they proportions?).
 The number of rows is equal to the number of variants.

 **NOTE:** This method assumes we are estimating the minor allele frequency.